samuelsonric/AlgebraicInference.jl/docs/src/generated/pixel.md

 using Catlab.CategoricalAlgebra.FinRelations: BoolRig
 ````

-Spivak, Dobson, Kumari, and Wu, *Pixel Arrays*: A fast and elementary method for solving nonlinear systems.
+Spivak, Dobson, Kumari, and Wu, *Pixel Arrays: A fast and elementary method for solving nonlinear systems.*

 A pixel array is an array with entries in the boolean semiring.
+The function defined below constructs a pixel array by discretizing a relation of the form ``xRy \iff f(x, y) = 0``.

 ````@example pixel
 const PixelArray{N} = Array{BoolRig, N}